Pjmuthu51/CDCstuff/flex protocol/Flex protocol.md

 ## **Introduction and General Workflow**

-Human malaria is caused by four parasite species called _Plasmodium falciparum (Pf), P. vivax (Pv), P. ovale (Po)_ and _P. malariae (Pm)._ Two of these, _Pf_ and _Pv,_ pose the greatest threat to global public health.
+Human malaria is caused by four parasite species called *Plasmodium falciparum (Pf), P. vivax (Pv), P. ovale (Po)* and *P. malariae (Pm)*.
+Two of these, *Pf* and *Pv*, pose the greatest threat to global public health.
 About 3.2 billion people, half of the world's population, are at risk for malaria.
 In 2015, 95 nations had ongoing malaria transmission and annually 198 million people suffer from malaria, causing an estimated 438,000 deaths.
 In the U.S., an estimated 1,500 - 2,000 cases of malaria are imported annually.
-One of the greatest public health challenges for malaria control and elimination is the threat of drug resistant _Pf_ parasites.
+One of the greatest public health challenges for malaria control and elimination is the threat of drug resistant *Pf* parasites.

 Our previously effective anti-malarial treatments, chloroquine (CQ) and sulfadoxine/pyrimethamine (SP), are ineffective in many regions.
 Even more alarming, resistance to our last effective class of anti-malarial drugs, called artemisinins, has now emerged and spread in Southeast Asia — threatening malaria control and prevention programs globally.